openstack-archive/anvil/docs/source/topics/gettingstarted.rst

     sudo ./smithy -a install

-You should see a set of distribution packages and/or pips being installed, python setups occurring and configuration files being written as ANVIL figures out how to install your desired components (if you desire more informational output add a ``-v``to that command).
+You should see a set of distribution packages and/or pips being installed and configuration files being written as ANVIL figures out how to install your desired components from the prepared packages built in the last step (if you desire more informational output add a ``-v``to that command).

 Testing
 ----------